-The 40,000 square foot Wellness Center houses a full-size gymnasium, suspended walking track, multi-purpose exercise room, fitness center, fully equipped locker rooms, dining hall, conference room, and lounge space.
+The 40,000 square foot Wellness Center houses a full-size gymnasium, fitness center, suspended walking track, game and recreation room, fully equipped locker rooms, dining hall, conference room, and lounge space.
 This facility is open to all NCC students, faculty, and staff.
-A valid Nashua Community College ID and completion of the Wellness Center Registration form is required for admittance into any athletic facilities (gymnasium, fitness center, multipurpose room, locker room, walking track).
+A valid Nashua Community College ID and completion of the Wellness Center Registration form is required for admittance into any athletic facilities (gymnasium, fitness center, locker room, walking track).

-The fitness center is equipped with state-of-the-art cardio and strength equipment, including two Cybex Arc Trainers, two Expresso Fitness virtual reality bikes, three Star Trac treadmills, a seven-piece Cybex VR3 strength circuit, Cybex smith machine, free weights, dumbbells, and kettlebells.
+The fitness center is equipped with state-of-the-art cardio and strength equipment, including two Cybex Arc Trainers, two Expresso Fitness virtual reality bikes, three Star Trac treadmills, a seven-piece Cybex VR3 strength circuit, Cybex smith machine, free weights, dumbbells, kettlebells, and more.
 The fitness center staff is trained to assist with strength and cardio equipment and is made up of a welcoming and helpful group of individuals who are committed to meeting the workout needs of NCC students, faculty, and staff.